HWSHam1/Arduino_SensorsAndMotion/6_Accelerometer/README.md

 For this sensor you will need to import libraries.
 A library is a set of code that was previously written that can be called upon when building your own code.
 In programming, the use of libraries saves a vast amount of time.
 They reduce the time spent programming an application by providing ready-made code to access a particular function.

-If the "Adafruit MMA8451 library" is not in the installed version of the Arduino IDE, then instructions to install it are found in "Arduino package installation for MMA8451.pdf".
+If the "Adafruit MMA8451 library" is not in the installed version of the Arduino IDE, then instructions to install it can be found at [InstallingLibraries.md](https://github.com/HWSHam1/Arduino_SensorsAndMotion/blob/main/6_Accelerometer/InstallingLibraries.md)

 ## Estimate velocity and displacement: